Custom Search

 Using GROUP_CONCAT() function for distinct values

-1. Next tutorial: More About Using Group By Clause in MySQL
+1. More About GROUP BY Clause in MySQL

 No portion may be reproduced without my written permission.
 Software and hardware names mentioned on this site are registered trademarks of their respective companies.
 Should any right be infringed, it is totally unintentional.
 Drop me an email and I will promptly and gladly rectify it.